kevin-wangzefeng/toc/projects/kserve/kserve-incubation-dd.md

   <!-- (TOC Evaluation goes here) -->
   [KSERVE-TECHNICAL-CHARTER.md](https://github.com/kserve/community/blob/main/KSERVE-TECHNICAL-CHARTER.md#5-vendor-neutrality) explicilty documents vendor neutrality of project direction.

   The TOC reviewers suggest adding rules such as "a limitation on the number/percentage of seats that a single vendor/company could take," "the total number of seats for TSC members," and "the term of office for the TSC" into the governance.
 These rules should be demonstrated before applying for graduation.
+This is being tracked under [Provide more detailed TSC charter](https://github.com/kserve/community/issues/52)

 - [ ] **Document how the project makes decisions on leadership, contribution acceptance, requests to the CNCF, and changes to governance or project goals.**